b1narygl1tch/zerojack/README.md

 # ZeroJack
-A tool for performing MouseJack attacks.
+A tool for performing MouseJack keystrokes injection attack.

 ### :warning: Disclaimer
 The project was created for educational purposes.
-I am not responsible for any malicious usage of the project and information that is provided here.
+I am not responsible for any malicious usage of the project and the information provided here.

 ### :space_invader: About the project
 The project was created for educational purposes and as an alternative to Crazyradio PA device to play with vulnerable wireless mouses I own.